 - Sand tracks

 - Muddy tracks

 What happens when we Drive fast in 4×4 Low

 This is generally not a smart thing to do for a few reasons.
 Firstly you will be keeping the engine in a high revving state for too long, which is never a good thing for the long-term preservation of your engine and turbo if fitted with one.

 Also, your 4×4 won’t have the ability to drive faster than 15mph or perhaps 20mph which means at those high revolutions you are not getting enough cool air into the engine to reduce the heat being generated.
 The radiator coolant and viscous fans will not be able to sufficiently cool the engine and you are at serious risk of overheating your vehicle.

 It just won’t be a very pleasant experience with the engine noise being excessively high, intruding the cabin.
 Again, if you can safely drive faster than 10mph, rather engage 4×4 high and drive slower.

 Driving in 4×4 Low

-Driving dynamics of your 4WD is transformed drastically to when you are driving in 4×4 hi or 2WD mode.
+The driving dynamics of your 4WD are transformed drastically to when you are driving in 4×4 hi or 2WD mode.
 When you drive in 4×4 low, all four wheels are being powered by the engine simultaneously and the low ration gearing through the transfer case is being used.
-Wheel turning speed will be drastically reduced when 4×4 low is engaged but more engine power and torque is more readily available.
+Wheel turning speed will be drastically reduced when 4×4 low is engaged but more engine power and torque are more readily available.
 The wheels turn a lot slower when driving in 4×4 low than when in 4×4 high and 2H mode.

 4×4 low is always engaged when driving on soft sand, steep hills, declines, deep mud holes, thick snow tracks, and rock crawling.